patternfly/patternfly-elements/docs/docs/develop/html.md

 </html>
 ```

-> Slots take the HTML from the light DOM and moves it right into the shadow DOM.
+> Slots take the HTML from the light DOM and create a pointer to it from the shadow DOM.
 To learn more about shadow DOM and how to use slots, check out [Shadow DOM v1: Self-Contained Web Components](https://developers.google.com/web/fundamentals/web-components/shadowdom).

 Here's how it should look in the browser:

 ![demo page html step](/images/develop/develop-html.png)

 Remember that any changes we make in the `/src` directory are being watched while the `npm run live-demo` command runs.
 When you save changes, the `merge` and `compile` tasks run from the gulpfile to update the ES6 and ES5 versions of the component in the root of your element.

 The gulp task takes the HTML from `/src/pfe-cool-element.html` and merges it into the ES6 version of your component while the HTML for the element is included in the `get html()` method of our element.
 The same thing happens for the ES5 version, but we've minified this file.